Colponema: Etymology

-Colponema is a compound of the Greek words ‘kolpos’ and ‘nema’.
-‘Kolpos’ means fold or hollow and is likely referring to the pronounced groove present in Colponema.
-‘Nema’ means thread and alludes to the organism’s recurrent flagellum, which originates at the anterior end of the cell and passes through the groove.
-Although the initial description of Colponema does not explicitly provide an explanation of its etymology, the publication does highlight the organism’s large abdominal groove and the figures show the flagellum going through it.
+Colponema is a compound of the Greek words 'kolpos' and 'nema'.
+'Kolpos' means fold or hollow and is likely referring to the pronounced groove present in Colponema.
+'Nema' means thread and alludes to the organism's recurrent flagellum, which originates at the anterior end of the cell and passes through the groove.
+Although the initial description of Colponema does not explicitly provide an explanation of its etymology, the publication does highlight the organism's large abdominal groove and the figures show the flagellum going through it.

 History

-Colponema was first described by Dr. Friedrich Ritter Stein in 1878 in “Der Organismus der Flagellaten”, which contained a number of protist species descriptions.
+Colponema was first described by Dr. Friedrich Ritter Stein in 1878 in "Der Organismus der Flagellaten", which contained a number of protist species descriptions.
 Colponema loxodes was described in just one line, which stated that there was a large abdominal groove and made reference to a figure depicting the organism from different angles.
 Following the initial conception of the genus, new species C. globosum and C. symmetricum were described.
-The ultrastructure of colponemids was not discussed in detail until 1975 with Mignot and Brugerolle’s study of C. loxodes.
+The ultrastructure of colponemids was not discussed in detail until 1975 with Mignot and Brugerolle's study of C. loxodes.
 The remaining species, C. edaphicum, C. vietnamica, and C. marisrubri were introduced to the genus in recent years, and phylogenetic analyses allowed researchers to use Colponema to ask questions about alveolate evolution.

+C. marisrubri was, however, proven to be a member of Provora, and was first renamed to Ancoracysta marisrubri, then to Nebulomonas marisrubri.

 Habitat and ecology

 Colponema is a single-celled predator that has been found in lakes, soil, reservoirs, marine sediment, and sewage waters.
 It is an obligate eukaryovore, meaning that it can only feed on other eukaryotes such as bodonids and does not tend to eat larger prey or bacteria.
 Their primary role in ecosystems is controlling the numbers of smaller flagellates.
-It is likely that larger eukaryotes and small animals are its primary predators, but the details of Colponema’s ecological role have yet to be characterized because it is relatively rare and difficult to culture.
-The genus’ scarcity further supports its position as a predator in the microbial food chain; predators are often present in smaller numbers because large amounts of prey are needed to sustain their population.
+It is likely that larger eukaryotes and small animals are its primary predators, but the details of Colponemas ecological role have yet to be characterized because it is relatively rare and difficult to culture.
+The genus' scarcity further supports its position as a predator in the microbial food chain; predators are often present in smaller numbers because large amounts of prey are needed to sustain their population.